At this point in the academy it should be somewhat clear that Grakn is not a graph database. So why a lesson about graph analytics?

 Runnning a path query in the Graph visualiser actually lets you see the path between the two nodes, as shown in the following screenshot:

-The result of the same query on the Dashboard console are a bit less interesting, but shows you how the result of the query looks like if you are interacting programmatically with the Grakn server.
+The result of the same query on the Dashboard console is a bit less interesting, but it is analogous to the result you would get from a programmatic interaction with the Grakn server.

 The last two type of analytics queries (Degrees and Clusters) are strictly linked to graph theory concepts.
 It does not make much sense to run those queries in the graph visualiser as the results have nothing to do with a graph, so you will do so in the Dashboard Console.

 In a graph, the degree of a node is the number of edges connected to that node.
 In Grakn this means that the degree of a concept is the number of relationships in which that concept appears.

 Although it might seem a bit confusing at first, an example will make it clearer.
 As you should know by now, there is a relationship type in the academy dataset called